gsferreira/gsferreira.github.com/src/archive/2023/why-i-dont-use-loops-on-my-tests/index.md

 The Order Lines possess certain functions (`MostExpensive` and `Cheapest`) that allow us to extract data from them, and it's these functions that we'll be testing.

-In the example, we have a basic collection—a list of order lines.
+In the example, we have a basic collection.
+A list of order lines.
 An order line is a simple object consisting of a name and an amount.

 Our goal is to implement two functions: one to return the most expensive item in the order and another to return the least expensive item in the same order.